FLOSSBOKORG/FLOSSBOK/foss-development-principles-and-processes/project-leadership.md

 For bigger projects, it would be nice to have a webpage dedicated to the list of contributors for your project, including the team structures, and team leaders.
 For example, the Linux Foundation has a webpage for their leaderships. [https://www.linuxfoundation.org/about/leadership](https://www.linuxfoundation.org/about/leadership)

 Projects with a very active community will have a core team of maintainers.
 And the community will have a dedicated channel of communication.
 Sometimes, even people from outside the project will start discussing the project outside the official community channels/forums.
 For example, developers from different countries will start a new website to discuss the same project in their own language.
 The FreeCodeCamp project is an example.
-This is the official forum [https://forum.freecodecamp.com/](https://forum.freecodecamp.com/) and this is the Chinese gitter chat room[ https://gitter.im/FreeCodeCamp/chinese. ](https://gitter.im/FreeCodeCamp/chinese)
+This is the official forum [https://forum.freecodecamp.com/](https://forum.freecodecamp.com/) and this is the Chinese Gitter chat room[ https://gitter.im/FreeCodeCamp/chinese. ](https://gitter.im/FreeCodeCamp/chinese)

-Some projects have leadership members hosting office hours \(Ruby\).

-Once you have formalize the roles, don't forget to document it.
-It makes
+Once you have formalize the roles, don't forget to document all of those.
+It will help others understand the leadership team structure of the project.
+It is also a good idea to make a formal procedure process for project maintainer / community committee promotion.
+People who have interests in the project will eventually have the chance to join the leadership.

 If your project is on github.com, you could add an organization to it.
+Github organization make it easier to deal with shared project ownerships. [https://help.github.com/articles/creating-a-new-organization-account/](https://help.github.com/articles/creating-a-new-organization-account/ "Github organization")

 ## Give commit access

 ## Governance structure